So, should you broadcast your podcast on Youtube? Yes, of course! The question is: how to upload it correctly to attract an even larger audience?

 - The audiowaves that follow the sounds of your episode

 If you want, you can change the color of the audiowaves.
 It is a great idea to use your brand’s colors.
 You can do this in the Youtube settings on Ausha’s site 🌈 .
 But remember, this only works for your future episodes.
 Anything that you have already posted to Youtube will not be updated with the new audiowaves color.

-- You will need an editing software such as Audacity or GarageBand for your audio content and a software like iMovie or Premier Pro for your video content. 🖥
+- You also need an editing software such as Audacity or GarageBand for your audio content and a editing software like iMovie or Premier Pro for your video content. 🖥

 Find a quiet and well-insulated space to try and limit the echo when you start to record.

 And if you are recording with a camera, make sure you have a nice background, so clear out that clutter!
 Or at least hide it from us! 🙈